Jma353/CAMLWare/MS1.md

 ## External Dependencies

 We will be using Js_of_ocaml, OcamlLex, OcamlYacc.
-OcamlLex and OcamlYacc are part of the standard Ocaml library, but we wanted to define them here because of the significant dependency our project will have on these.
-This will allow us to parse user defined input in our hardware description language.
-Js_of_ocaml will be our javascript binding to Ocaml.
-We will use it to create our GUI frontend rendering into an interactive html.
+The latter two, will allow us to easily lex and parse source files, the former will make building an interactive GUI significantly less challenging by binding our OCaml code to javascript.

 ## Testing Plan